bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach makes the function called work once for each array element.
+.map makes changes to every element in the array and puts them into a new array.

+Both rely on callbacks functions.

 2. What is the difference between a function and a method?

+Functions are independent lines of code with a name.
+They take in and return parameters and variables.

+Methods are similar to functions but associated with objects.

 3. What is closure?

+Closure is related to scope and where variable are within the code environment.
+It is relating to functions and varibales and how they can interact with code inside and outside of that their scope.

 4. Describe the four rules of the 'this' keyword.

+Global -> Gives the value of the windown/console object.

+Implicit -> Context bound.
+Relates to the object left of the dot. eg. myObj.sayHello('Eoin'); myObj is what this refers to.

+New -> Helping to make new instances of an object.

+Explicit -> Explicily defined.
+We exlpcitly tell a function what object is should use and allow it to use functions call, apply and bind.

 5. Why do we need super() in an extended class?

+To extend classes and inherit attributes from parent classes using constructor classes.
+To give attributes to objects without having to hardcode each time and to give relationships to classes and objects.

 ## Project Set up